FMGS666/bv-segmentation/bv-seg/README.md

 * `visualization`: containing the file with the definition of functions for visualizing the images in different ways.
 * `feature_engineering`: containing the file with the definition of the object used for performing feature engineering (i.e.: image preprocessing) on the provided images.
 The package used for performing such transformations is `albumentations`.
 * `model_selection`: containing the filed with the definition of the functions for performing validation split on the data.
 This module heavily relies on the `sklearn.model_selection` from `scikit-learn`.
 The main idea for performing validation split on the data is to do `KFold` cross validation.
+* `data_utils`: containing the definition of the file for handling the data.
-* `data`: containing the definition of the file for creating the `torch.Dataset` for the data.
+* `utils`: containing the definition of the file for creating the `ArgumentParser` for the module.
+* `training`: containing the definition of the files for training the models.
+* `volumes`: containing the definition of the files for reconstructing 3D volumes from a sequence of scans.

 ---